astral-sh/ty/docs/README.md

 ### Python environment

-ty only supports automatic discovery of virtual environments at this time.
+The Python environment is used for discovery of third-party modules.

+By default, ty will attempt to discover a virtual environment.

-First, ty checks for an active environment using the `VIRTUAL_ENV` environment variable.
-If not set, ty will search for a `.venv` folder in the project root or working directory.
+First, ty checks for an active virtual environment using the `VIRTUAL_ENV` environment variable.
+If not set, ty will search for a `.venv` directory in the project root or working directory. ty only supports discovery of virtual environments at this time.

-The Python environment may be explicitly specified using the [`environment.python`](./reference/configuration.md#python) setting or [`--python`](./reference/cli.md#ty-check--python) flag.
+The Python environment may be explicitly configured using the [`environment.python`](./reference/configuration.md#python) setting or [`--python`](./reference/cli.md#ty-check--python) flag.